eldskald/planar-reflections-unity/README.md

 # Credits

-All code, the water its noise texture by [Rafael Bordoni](https://github.com/eldskald).
+All code, the water and its material by [Rafael Bordoni](https://github.com/eldskald).
 All 3D models by [Broken Vector](https://assetstore.unity.com/publishers/12124).